pysat/pysat/docs/new_instrument.rst

 **list_files**

-Pysat maintains a list of files to enable data management functionality.
+pysat maintains a list of files to enable data management functionality.
-It needs a pandas Series of filenames indexed by time.
-Pysat expects the module method platform_name.list_files to appear as:
+To get this information, pysat expects a module method platform_name.list_files to return a pandas Series of filenames indexed by time with a method signature of:

 .. code:: python